ArticleMarch 3, 2026

 • Review 2: 3 days later → Curve resets higher

-This is called the spacing effect, and it's one of the most robust findings in cognitive psychology.
+This is the spacing effect—one of the most robust findings in cognitive psychology.

 • Benefits persisted for months and years